anjaustin/secure-docker-with-tls/README.md

 docker version # If this works, you're in the crypto!
 ```

-**4. Add the environment variables to your `/home` directory and `.profile`.**
+**4. Add the environment variables to your `~/.docker/` directory and `~/.profile`.**

 You TLS works now because the environment variables are still in memory, while will be flushed upon reboot.
-We can resolve this by creating a `.env_docker` file and loading it on reboot and login.
+We can resolve this by creating a `.env_docker` file and loading it at login.

 Create the `.env_docker` file and load it with the necessary environment variables.